It’s a sour drink of Mongol origins made with fermented tea and obtained through a symbiotic culture of bacteria and yeast in a sweet environment.

 Noooooooooooo!
 Kombucha is fizzy.
 It would be like shaking a beer or champagne bottle, with the same mess!
 However, we recommend turning the bottle upside once before opening it slowly.

 Exclusively from producers located within a 150-kilometer radius from Mont-Ferréol.
-Boreal flavours have to be local!
+Being 100% local has always been our main objective.

 Directly from the water table!
 Our plantation is positioned in altitude so we are lucky to have pure spring water thanks to an artesian well which crosses a sedimentation of granite.